ncarroll/ncarroll.github.io/_posts/2010-02-26-one-click-deployment-with-maven-and-bamboo.md

 ---
 layout:     post
 title:      "One click deployment with Maven and Bamboo"
 date:       2010-02-26 13:00:00
+comments:   true
 ---

 A while back I wrote about [achieving continuous deployment with one-click deployments]({{ site.url }}/2009/06/16/achieving-continuous-deployment-with-one-click-deployments/).
 I didn’t provide an example for that post as I mostly wrote about why you need to achieve continuous deployment.
 Here I will follow up with a simple example of how you can achieve continuous deployment.